discsim/frank/_sources/install.rst.txt

     pip install git+https://github.com/discsim/frank.git

+(this is the same as `git clone https://github.com/discsim/frank.git && cd frank && pip install .`).

 Test the install
 ################

-If you cloned the source repo and you have `py.test <https://docs.pytest.org/en/latest/>`_, run it from the code's root directory (it takes ~5 sec),
+If you cloned the source repo and you have `py.test <https://docs.pytest.org/en/latest/>`_, run it from the code's root directory (it takes <1 min),

 .. code-block:: bash